AnshumDuppada/AnshumDuppada/README.md

 ### :dizzy::dizzy:I am a Data Analytics student :book: with experience in handling Sybase databases. :dizzy::dizzy:

-### Working with the databases and handling huge amount of data had amused me a lot, which interested me to change my career path from pure programming to Data analytics.
+### Working with databases and processing large amounts of data had piqued my attention, and I decided to switch careers from pure programming to data analytics.
-### Power of data can be seen nowadays on all the platforms, such as unstructured and unclean data is capable of providing insights.
-Also, with the help of this data, machines are learning human behaviour which is the future and is possible because of loads of information out there.
+### Data's power can be observed now on all platforms, even unstructured and unclean data, which can provide insights.
+Machines are also learning human behaviour with the use of this data, which is the future and is conceivable due to the abundance of data available.
-### Currently looking for an opportunity to establish myself in the path of Data Analytics :running:.
-Thank you for checking my profile!!!!:smile:
+### I am currently looking for an opportunity that will allow me to develop myself in the field of data analytics. :running:.
+Thank you for taking the time to look over my profile!!!! :smile:

  ### 📫 To connect with me on LinkedIn:
  ###     www.linkedin.com/in/anshumduppada